Post

 B1 Tax Refund Machine

-It took a long time to find the tax refund machine, located on the small path next to Din Tai Fung.
+After searching for a long time, I finally found the tax refund machine on a small alley next to Din Tai Fung.

-- If it’s not an immediate tax refund, you need to scan the receipt barcode here to get the tax refund form, then claim the refund at the airport.
+• If it’s not an immediate tax refund, you need to scan the receipt barcode here to get the tax refund form, and finally receive the refund at the airport.
 (A bit troublesome)

-I just found out that Korea has different tax refund agencies: Global Blue, GLOBAL TAX FREE, Easy Tax Refund, CubeRefund, and eTAX FREE.
-You can only use the corresponding refund machines ; because I saw a cash refund machine at Olive Young for GLOBAL TAX FREE, but my receipt is CubeRefund, so I still have to go to the airport for the refund.
+I just learned that Korea has different tax refund agencies: Global Blue, GLOBAL TAX FREE, Easy Tax Refund, CubeRefund, and eTAX FREE, and you can only use the corresponding refund machines ; I saw a cash refund machine at Olive Young that was GLOBAL TAX FREE, but my receipt is CubeRefund, so I still have to get the refund at the airport.

-After getting tired from shopping, I went to B1 to buy Korean red bean and peach snacks along with a convenience store hand-shaken drink made with the old recipe (iced cup + banana milk + unsweetened black coffee).
-Then, I walked back to the hotel through the underground mall to rest.
+After getting tired from walking, I went to B1 to buy Korean red beans and peach snacks, along with a convenience store shake made with an old recipe (iced cup + banana milk + unsweetened black coffee).
+Then I walked back to the hotel through the underground shopping street to rest.

-I didn’t get to explore Haeundae at all, OY.
-Since I had some time, I decided to check it out first.
-This store is very large, with many staff who are all very friendly.
+I didn’t get to explore Haeundae earlier, so since I had some time, I came to check it out.
+This store is very big, with many staff who are all very friendly.

-19:40 Arrive at Kage Island Bridge, wait for the drawbridge to open
+19:40 Arrived at Yeongdo Bridge, waiting for the bridge to open

 Traffic control will start around 19:50.